Alzheimer’s and Family Dynamics: Balancing Responsibilities

 2. Non-Family Carers: These could be friends or hired help who assist with patient care responsibilities providing respite to family members.

-3. Community-based Support: Local organisations may offer resources like or activity centres for Alzheimer’s patients which can provide and routine.
+3. Community-based Support: Local organisations may offer resources like support groups or activity centres for Alzheimer’s patients which can provide social engagement and routine.

 Each type within the ‘Support System Types’ offers unique benefits and can significantly alleviate the burden on primary carers.